 4. See if the company is carrying a lot of debt.

 Now that we’re confident that the business is facing the public well, now we can start digging into the numbers.
 The first thing I look at is whether or not the company is carrying a lot of debt as compared to other companies in the same industry.
-This direct comparison is available at MoneyCentral – the first line in this table directly compares the debt/equity ratio of a company with that of others in its industry.
+This direct comparison is available at the insider trading tab on MoneyCentral – the first line in this table directly compares the debt/equity ratio of a company with that of others in its industry.
 For Whirlpool, the debt/equity ratio is above average, but not scarily so.
 I’d probably mark this as neutral and keep going.

 5. See if the company’s book value per share went up at least 35% in the last three years.